The Adriatic Review

 The Adriatic Review was a monthly periodical published in Boston by Vatra from September 1918 until October 1919.

 In September 1918, Fan Noli founded the English-language monthly Adriatic Review which was financed by the Pan-Albanian federation to spread information about Albania and its cause.

-Noli edited the journal for the first six months, and was succeeded in 1919 by Constantin Anastas Chekrezi.
+Noli edited the journal for the first six months, and was succeeded in 1919 by Kostë Çekrezi.